anne-urai/lab_wiki/docs/practical/Writing.md

 # I'm a sucker for *nice-looking figures* (and fonts)
 Learn how to make your figures look good straight out of Python/Matlab/Julia/R, and minimize the time spent changing things in Illustrator/InkScape.
 This will not only save a lot of time in the long run, it also makes your analyses more reproducible.

-**[Here](https://docs.google.com/presentation/d/10fEmdswbj4zGy01kwoDrOmCLhbA0MqdFu4oynzw473Y/edit#slide=id.p)** are slides of a _figure workshop_ we did in lab meeting on 26 February 2024.
+**[Here](https://surfdrive.surf.nl/s/8SK5QGajBqyrXk4)** are slides of a _figure workshop_ we did in lab meeting on 26 February 2024.
 Watch back the [recording](https://video.leidenuniv.nl/media/t/1_j5544njq) when you're starting to make your own figures!
+See [here](https://github.com/anne-urai/lab_wiki/blob/main/docs/practical/FigureWorkshop.ipynb) for the accompanying Jupyter notebook.

 Ideally, follow this [IBL styleguide](https://github.com/int-brain-lab/ibl-style) for consistent and good-looking figures.
 This [starting guide to Illustrator by Arjun Raj](https://docs.google.com/document/d/1TXmbltzBPcApCcuJ9HLOIQgWPqKylrFRWRudrN-5vBE/edit?tab=t.0) is super helpful, especially on keeping images linked until you are ready to submit.
-I recommend following [this procedure](https://bsky.app/profile/guidomeijer.com/post/3m3cdjoedfk2l).

 Some other resources:
 - Learn to use colors to your advantage: Borland D, Taylor II RM (2007) Rainbow color map (still) considered harmful.
 IEEE computer graphics and applications 27:14–17.